 What Is Alimony?

 Alimony is sometimes referred to as spousal support or spousal maintenance.
-These payments are often made on a temporary basis, in order to help one spouse get on his or her feet and cover his or her living costs until he or she can find gainful employment.
-Permanent alimony might be ordered in situations when one spouse is disabled, or the couple has a disabled child that requires constant care.
+These payments are often made on a temporary basis in order to help one spouse get on his or her feet and cover his or her living costs, until he or she can find gainful employment.
+Permanent alimony might be ordered in situations when one spouse is disabled, or the couple has a disabled child who requires constant care.

 You will frequently see alimony ordered in marriages that include one spouse who has a high income, and another who is a stay-at-home parent.
 Over the years, a stay-at-home parent may have sacrificed his or her education or career to help his or her spouse advance his or her career.
 Now that the marriage is over, this sacrifice has a significant impact on the stay-at-home parent’s ability to provide for himself or herself and any children involved.

 The disadvantaged spouse might need the financial assistance from alimony to cover costs while he or she returns to school, searches for a better job, or finds a position that will cover his or her living costs.
 These payments are designed to give this spouse some financial breathing room, as well as an opportunity to create personal stability.
-Then this spouse can use that money to further his or her own career and help him or her maintain a similar standard of living.
+Then, this spouse can use that money to further his or her own career and help him or

 What Are the Qualifications for Alimony in Texas?